openphacts/ops-platform-setup/vagrant_install/README.md

 #### Approach

 Generally, we used an asynchronous approach for loading datasets/linksets into the system.
 This means that the loading process is essentially made of 2 stages.
-First, queue the datasets/linksets which we want to load, then trigger the actual loading process.
+First, queue the datasets/linksets via their VOID headers, then trigger the actual loading process.
 This approach gives the API user the option of triggering the loading process at a moment when network traffic is more convenient or when the load on the system is at a minimum.

-And since the datasets and linksets go to different components of the system, the loading of datasets can be triggered separately from loading of linksets
+Since the datasets and linksets go to different components of the system, the loading of datasets can be triggered separately from loading of linksets
 (2 different API calls).

 For checking the progress of the loading process, an additional API call is provided which shows the loading status of all the datasets and linksets in the system.